JaiRaga/Twitter-Clone/README.md

 # Twitter-Clone
-A Twitter Clone build using the MERN stack
+Backend of twitter clone build using the MERN stack.